 - Dismissing an employee after probation but before they have 12-months service;

-- Dealing with sickness patterns
+- Dealing with sickness patterns (during the school holidays)

 Already a subscriber?